 Exploiting trust in local news: Bogus news outlets

 A BuzzFeed News investigation last week exposed a large network of bogus local and financial news websites — replete with recycled press releases and plagiarized news stories — designed to make money in a number of ways.
-Brothers Matt and Tim McGorty, who both have experience in the financial information industry, established some of the sites as far back as 2015, BuzzFeed reported.
+Matt McGorty*, who has experience in the financial information industry, established some of the sites as far back as 2015, BuzzFeed reported.

 The network is the latest example of an attempt to capitalize on two aspects of the current information environment: the public’s trust in local news organizations and the likelihood that people will not recognize bogus but legitimate-sounding sources of local news.
 During the 2016 U.S. presidential campaign, Russian disinformation operatives created Twitter accounts such as @ElPasoTopNews and @MilwaukeeVoice to amplify divisive — but real — local news stories from legitimate outlets.
 More recently, homegrown political operatives — including campaigns, political action committees and partisan activists on both the left and right — have used the same tactic to advance their agendas.